 Sponsors of student clubs and performing groups such as the band, choir, and drill and athletic teams may establish standards of behavior-including consequences for misbehavior-that are stricter than those for students in general.
 If a violation is also a violation of school rules, the consequences specified by the Student Code of Conduct or by board policy will apply in addition to any consequences specified by the organization's standards of behavior.

 Offices and Elections

 Certain clubs, organizations, and performing groups will hold elections for student officers.
-A list of clubs, organizations, and performing groups can be found at http://www.dickinsonisd.org and in the counselors' offices
+Please contact your student's campus for a list of these groups.